Download Now

 One-dimensional elements (line elements) include bar elements and beam elements, depending on their load-bearing capabilities.
 Bar elements are suitable for modeling trusses because their load-bearing capabilities are limited in the axial directions.
 On the other hand, beam elements are suitable for modeling frames because they can resist bending, twisting, as well as axial forces.
 A beam that is continuous over two or more supports can usually be modeled using one beam element per span between supports.
 Thus, when a one-dimensional element is used for static analysis, the discretization phase of modeling becomes trivial, and for stress analysis, the name “matrix methods of structural mechanics” may be used in preference to “FEA” [1].

-To represent a bar in axial tension, shown in figure 1, the following considerations can be made to compile the stiffness matrix.
+To represent a bar in axial tension, shown in Figure 1, the following considerations can be made to compile the stiffness matrix.

-Figure 1Figure 1.
+Figure 1.
 A prism bar with one end fixed and the other end subjected to a force P.

-A prismatic bar of length L, cross-section area A, and elastic modulus E is subjected to P at one end and with the other end fixed.
+A prismatic bar of length L, cross-section area A, and elastic modulus E are subjected to P at one end and with the other end fixed.
 The tensile elongation of the bar can be represented as

 Which can be written in matrix format as: